rupam-deb/DataPreprocessing/readme.md

  Develop two python programs in opensource GoogleCoLab
  Source: https://colab.research.google.com/

-Instructions:
+Notes for two datasets:

 Local weather station dataset:
-There are some values that don’t have any values, I put them 0.
-Format the date columns with hh:mm
+The date format for this dataset is d/mm/yyyy h:mm.
+I format this column as d/mm/yyyy hh:mm

 BOM Daily solar radiation dataset:
 I have removed the lines after the value bottom of each grid file.
-The consolidated June and July data is in GIT with folder name Bom.zip.
-Please unzip it before run.
+The consolidated June and July data is Bom.zip.
+I have attached this as an email attachment.
+Please unzip it.

 Environment setup: